-At Drs.
-Henzel & Smith we work with the top denture lab specialists in Canton, Massillon, North Canton, Greentown, Green, Middlebranch, and nearby areas to get you the best dentures possible in OH.
+At Henzel Smith Family Dentistry we work with the top denture lab specialists in Canton, Massillon, North Canton, Greentown, and nearby areas to get you the best dentures possible in OH.

 Let’s us help you feel great with an awesome looking smile!

 - When the partial is taken out it is to be stored DRY.

 - If sore spots develop call our office and make an appointment for an adjustment.